Plain and Simple Inductive Invariant Inference for Distributed Protocols in TLA+: Detailed Benchmark Results

 Recall that we limit the maximum number of generated CTIs to 10000 per round, as mentioned in Section \ref{sec:impl-and-experiment-setup}.
 This explains why some protocol results for the \toolendive{} tool report elimination of exactly 10000 CTIs.
 For example, for the tla-twophase benchmark, an inductive invariant was discovered in a single round of the algorithm loop (starting at Line \ref{algolineloopbegin} of Algorithm \ref{fig:invgen-algo}), so no more than 10000 CTIs were generated in the entire run.
 If the benchmark run eliminated greater than 10000 CTIs, this indicates that it ran for more more than 1 round.

 Also, for protocols that eliminated 0 CTIs (e.g. tla-consensus, tla-tcommit), this indicates that the starting safety property was already inductive.
 Thus, no CTIs were ever generated and no lemma invariants were needed.
-Similarly, some protocols eliminated a nonzero amount of CTIs less than 10000 (e.g. ex-quorum-leader-election), indicating that they did not need more than one round of the algorithm to discover an inductive invariant.
+Similarly, some protocols eliminated a nonzero amount of CTIs less than 10000 (e.g. ex-quorum-leader-election).
+This may be the case when no more than a single round of the algorithm was needed to discover an inductive invariant, or that the number of generated counterexamples at each round did not exceed 10000.
 Recall that, even within a single round of the algorithm, as shown in Algorithm \ref{fig:invgen-algo}, it is possible to discover multiple new lemma invariants.

 Additional statistics on the instance sizes used during invariant inference and the degree of automation required for TLAPS proofs are shown in Table~\ref{fig:benchmark-results-detailed-extra}.
 The \textit{TLAPS Auto} column indicates whether the TLAPS proof of the inductive invariant discovered by \toolendive{} was completely automatic (indicated with a \checkmark), or required some user assistance (indicated with a \xmark).